ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `dd`: delete current line

+`dw`:  delete word under the cursor from the cursor position to the start of the next word

+`diw`:  delete word under the cursor

+`daw`:  delete word under the cursor and the space after or before it

-`p`: past rectly copied or deleted line
+`p`: past rectly copied or deleted line or word

 ## ssh
 `ssh-keygen -t rsa -C "EMAIL"`: create ssh key pair